PieBru/ai_engineer/README.md

     *   `/test inference [model_pattern]`: Performs capability tests.
 If `model_pattern` (wildcards `*` and `?` supported) is provided, tests matching models.
 Otherwise, performs the same comprehensive checks as the `--test-inference` CLI option (when no pattern is provided), testing all known/configured models.

 ### **High-Level Architecture**
-The following diagram illustrates the main components and their interactions within AI Engineer:
+The following diagram illustrates the main components and their interactions within Software Engineer AI Assistant:

 ```mermaid
 flowchart TD